benrudolphWSP/acrp-03-50a-uam/src/classifications/airport-hub.md

       level3: |
         There are policies in place which support advancing UAM initiatives.
       guidebooksection:
         - 'Ch.
-6.3: Applicable Policies & Standards'
+6.2: Policymaking Efforts on UAM Planning'
     - question: >
         Have current leases been evaluated and updated plans created in anticipation of collaboration with new UAM tenants at the airport?